Victory over Japan Day: Famous photographs

 One of the best-known kisses that day appeared in V-J Day in Times Square, one of the most famous photographs ever published by Life.
-It was shot on August 14, 1945, shortly after the announcement by President Truman occurred and people began to gather in celebration.
+It was shot on August 14, 1945, shortly before the announcement by President Truman occurred and when people were beginning to gather in celebration.
 Alfred Eisenstaedt went to Times Square to take candid photographs and spotted a sailor who "grabbed something in white.
 And I stood there, and they kissed.
 And I snapped four times."
 The same moment was captured in a very similar photograph by Navy photographer Victor Jorgensen (right), published in the New York Times.
 Several people have since claimed to be the sailor or the female, who was long assumed to be a nurse.
-It has since been established that the woman in the Alfred Eisenstaedt photograph was actually a dental assistant named Greta Zimmer Friedman, who clarified in a later interview that "it wasn't my choice to be kissed.
-The guy just came over and kissed or grabbed.".
+It has since been established that the woman in the Alfred Eisenstaedt photograph was actually a dental assistant named Greta Zimmer Friedman, who clarified in a later interview that "I was grabbed by a sailor and it wasn't that much of a kiss, it was more of a jubilant act that he didn't have to go back, I found out later, he was so happy that he did not have to go back to the Pacific where they already had been through the war.
+And the reason he grabbed someone dressed like a nurse was that he just felt very grateful to nurses who took care of the wounded."

-Another famous photograph is that of the Dancing Man in Elizabeth Street, Sydney, captured by a press photographer and a Movietone newsreel.
+Another famous image is that of the Dancing Man in Elizabeth Street, Sydney, captured by a press photographer and a Movietone newsreel.
 The film and stills from it have taken on iconic status in Australian history and culture as a symbol of victory in the war.

 Japanese reaction

 On August 15 and 16, some Japanese soldiers, devastated by the surrender, committed suicide.
 Well over 100 American prisoners of war were also murdered.
 In addition, many Australian and British prisoners of war were murdered in Borneo, at both Ranau and Sandakan, by the Imperial Japanese Army.
 At Batu Lintang camp, also in Borneo, death orders were found which proposed the murder of some 2,000 POWs and civilian internees on September 15, 1945, but the camp was liberated four days before these orders were due to be carried out.
-Japanese forces remained in combat with Soviet forces on several fronts for two weeks following VJ-Day.
+Japanese forces remained in combat with Soviet forces on several fronts for two weeks following V-J Day.